therealFoxster/altsource-viewer/README.md

 # altsource-viewer

-View your favorite AltStore source, made with vanilla HTML/CSS and JavaScript.
+View your favorite AltStore source.

+Made with vanilla HTML/CSS and JavaScript.

 ## Get started
 Simply paste the URL of an AltStore source to begin.
 [Try it here!](https://therealfoxster.github.io/altsource-viewer/)